International Agricultural Worker Housing Inspections

 Please note that all IAW housing accommodations must comply with all local building, fire and zoning requirements.
 It is strongly recommended that those building new bunkhouses, renovating existing bunkhouses, and/or renovating other buildings (e.g. residential homes) for the purpose of accommodating international agricultural workers consult with their local building department and fire department well in advance to ensure permits can be obtained and requirements met before the final inspection for worker approval is conducted.

-International agricultural worker employer resources
+International agricultural worker resources

 Housing accommodation |